 Once the new project was established, it was fairly easy to move ahead.
 We knew that we wanted to ask whether one ‘voice’ was more prone than the others to talk about discrimination in individual terms.
 Asking that question using matrix queries opened up a fascinating world of more questions.
 Sometimes these questions could be answered using the software’s tools for setting up and conducting a query.
 But sometimes, they meant that we needed to go on and ‘code on’ from the original two lumpy nodes- individual and the systemic conceptions of discrimination to give varieties of each.
 At times I was able to draw on Sara’s original coding to do this.

 Working with a tidy looking structure derived form the lumpy coding gave us a sense of security.
 But keeping the complexity of the original coding meant that as we realized the complexity of the material we were able to dive back into the fine-grained original.
-You can see images of the two projects.
+These are images of the two projects.
 (Again, you could use current versions of NVivo to do the same task, but the on-screen look would differ).